BardicDefense/purple-hack/README.md

 referee may roll to determine if monsters or other NPCs break morale.

 **Morale Checks:** Roll 2d6 for a given side.
-If the result exceeds the combatant's Morale, their morale breaks and they try to flee or surrender in the next round.
+If the result exceeds the combatant’s Morale, their morale breaks and they try to flee or surrender in the next round.
 Otherwise, they keep fighting.

 **When to check:**

 - The first time a combatant on that side has been killed, and when half the side has been killed.

 - For a creature encountered alone, when first harmed and when at 1/4 or less of its full Hit Point total.